noble-antwi/cyber_forensics/Dauber Principle Project/README.md

 Thus, based on the digital forensics conducted, there is conclusive evidence to link **Beverly** to drug trafficking, supporting the initial hypothesis of her involvement.

+## Disclaimer

+It is important to note that the scenario presented in this lab report is a simulated exercise based on a hypothetical case provided in the lab titled **"Applying the Daubert Standard to Forensic Evidence"** from the book *Digital Forensics, Investigation, and Response, 4th Edition* by Chuck Easttom.
+The details, including the investigation, findings, and conclusions, are constructed for educational purposes and do not reflect real-world events or actual individuals.

+The objective of this lab was to apply forensic methodologies and tools in a controlled environment to understand and practice the principles of digital forensics and evidence integrity as per the Daubert standard.
+All evidence, scenarios, and conclusions discussed in this report are fictional and are intended to demonstrate the application of forensic techniques rather than to assert factual claims about real-world entities.

+This disclaimer serves to clarify that the content of this report is based on a structured educational exercise and is not intended as an assertion of actual events or personal intellectual property.